fmacias/FIFO-Task-Queue/Components/FifoTaskQueue/README.md

 2021-11-16 20:18:04.0419|DEBUG|fmacias.Tests.FifoTaskQueueTests|Task 11 observation completed successfully
 2021-11-16 20:18:04.0419|DEBUG|fmacias.Tests.FifoTaskQueueTests|Task 12 observation completed successfully
 ~~~
-## Share the same object into each task.
+## Passing objects as Arguments to the actions

 It could be use to access sequentially GUI-Controls, and interact with them.